ifndefdeadmau5/AC3/type-policies.md

             // to compute the argument values.
 Note that this function will invoke
             // custom read functions for other fields, if defined.
 Always returns
-            // immutable data (enforced with Object.freeze in development). const id = readField('id'); // <--- read field within the 'current' object, no other params are required return cachedValue ? cachedValue : false;
+            // immutable data (enforced with Object.freeze in development). const id = readField('id'); // <--- read field within the 'current' object, no additional param is required for this ;) return cachedValue ? cachedValue : false;
           },
         },